 (b) Administrator refers to the Director of the Department of Cable and Consumer Services or his/her designee.

-(c) Arbitrators refers to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.
+(c) Arbitrators refer to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.

 The Administrator shall contact the Chairperson of the Tenant-Landlord Commission, who shall appoint three Commission members to the arbitration panel.
 The Chairperson shall notify the Administrator of the panel members appointed.
 The tenant, landlord, and public sector shall each have one representative on the panel with the public member acting as Chairperson of the panel.